 Definition Percentage of palm oil volumes traceable to mills and source country Scope All fats blends, soap noodles and palm derived surfactants volumes in scope for the annual traceability exercise.
-Scope is determined annually and recorded in the ESG data book.
+Scope is determined annually and recorded in the ESG data - book.
 Units Percentage Method The annual traceability exercise, conducted by third parties, analyses supplier traceability information and results in a self-declared traceability score per supplier to mill and to plantation.
 Where aggregated into group scores (fats blends, soap noodles, palm derived surfactants) the individual supplier scores are weighted by volume when combined.
 When aggregated into a total Reckitt score, the group scores are weighted by volume when combined.
 The traceability exercises conducted by third parties are also used to determine the percentage of volume sourced per country.
 Countries supplying the majority of the volume are included in Reckitt's ESG data book.
-Source Data from suppliers and third-party analysis.
-1 and parentage and support of the field of programme Definition The total direct sourced palm oil (by volume) supporting the production of certified sustainable palm oil as a percentage of total palm oil (fats blends, soap noodles and palm derived surfactants).
-Scope All palm oil sourced directly by Reckitt.
-Units Percentage Method The total volumes of fats blends, soap noodles and palm derived surfactants by RSPO category (e.g. segregated, mass balance, Book & Claim Credits, Independent Smallholder Credits) Source Data collected from direct and indirect suppliers, verified with data from Reckitt procurement and finance systems.
+Source Data from suppliers and third-party analysis. country of o rigin data Definition Palm oil country of origins Scope All fats blends, soap noodles and palm derived surfactants volumes in scope for the annual traceability exercise.
+Scope is determined annually and recorded in the ESG data book.
+Units Percentage Method The annual traceability exercises analyses supplier traceability information including country of origin and results are a percentage per country of origin A percentage for 'Indonesia', 'Malaysia' and 'other countries' is included in Reckitt's ESG data book for soap noodles/fat blends and palm derived surfactants Largest percentage of volume are sourced from Indonesia and Malaysia, small volumes are sourced from many other countries therefore categorised as 'other' Country of origins are calculated from traceable volume, not total volume.
+Source Data from suppliers and third party analysis.